 This post was created to define chatbot and find an easy way to show how a chatbot works.
 The Jellyfish.tech team tried its best to make a definition of a chatbot clear and simple for you.
 Don’t hesitate to drop us a message if any questions arise, and our expert in chatbot development will be happy to share his knowledge with you.

-You are welcome to share any your experience connected to chatbots starting from your ideas in this regard to why you have chosen one or another chatbot type.
+You are welcome to share any of your experiences connected to chatbots starting from your ideas in this regard as to why you have chosen one or another chatbot type.